jfrog/artifactory-user-plugins/metadata/getPypiMetadata/README.md

 This execution is named 'getPypiMetadata' and it will be called by REST by this name.
-Map parameters provide extra information about this execution, such as version, description, users that areallowed to call this plugin, etc. The expected (and mandatory) parameter is a Pypi repository/file path from which metadata will be extracted.
+Map parameters provide extra information about this execution, such as version, description, users that are allowed to call this plugin, etc. The expected (and mandatory) parameter is a Pypi repository/file path from which metadata will be extracted.